Our Governing Body

 For me, being a co-opted governor is a small payback for the huge efforts put in by the staff of the school which truly benefits not just the children in attendance but the wider community of Whitstable.
 In my spare time I enjoy watching various sports and keeping fit by running and cycling.

-Ben Chapman-Watts - Co-Opted Governor
+Claire Dale - Co-Opted Governor

 Reverend Rachel Webbley – Ex Officio Governor

 I work closely with the Headteacher and the RE lead teacher in delivering and monitoring RE and collective worship, as well as the school's performance as a whole.
 I facilitate the well-established links with St Alphege Church and Diocese, and am also a governor at the Endowed CE Junior School.
 I am proud of our diverse and inclusive school and am available to provide pastoral care for all members of the school community.
 My children have progressed through Sunbeams Nursery and continue to flourish in Year R and Year 2.
 I really enjoy being with the children leading Godly Play sessions and collective worship in school and welcoming the school to the church for visits and collective worship.
-I have also established and now run the weekly 'StArs' homework club based in the community, giving extra support to many of our school families.

 Sally Dixon – Local Authority Governor